 The consequences of such trade policies can be devastating for weaker nations.
 In a surprisingly candid moment, former US president Bill Clinton confirmed in a mea culpa appearance in the Senate Foreign Relations Committee in March 2010 that he had sacrificed the future of the Haitian society for the sake of US interests.
 He confessed that, as president, he had deliberately chosen to give in to the demands of the rice farmers of his home state of Arkansas, as well as the IMF and World Bank, “conditioning access to foreign aid on Haiti dramatically cut its trade tariffs on imported US rice”.
 The customs duties that had protected Haiti’s domestic rice production were reduced from 50% to 3%.
 Not surprisingly, this trade policy decision by the Clinton Administration fatally undermined Haitian agriculture, made Haiti even more dependent on imported food and strongly contributed to the social and economic catastrophe that Haiti has been experiencing for the last decades.

 Despite what is often heard, therefore, “free trade” is an illusion.
 Trade is not “free”, neither from an economic nor from a political point of view.
 The reason for this lies not in the nature of international trade, but in the nature of the agents who engage in it.
 Nation-states do not trade “freely” with each other not only because it is not in their interest, but because they are inherently incapable of doing so.
-It is therefore utopic of the United Nations to wish for “a universal, rule-based, open, non-discriminatory and equitable multilateral trading system”, since, on the contrary, international trade between nation-states tends to be specific, discriminatory and inequitable.
-To claim that world trade is, or should be, “free” is an idea that has been promoted by the most most developed nations.
-These countries support a largely unregulated international trade system under which tariffs and subsidies are acceptable only if they are in the interest of these same countries.
+It is therefore utopian of the United Nations to wish for “a universal, rule-based, open, non-discriminatory and equitable multilateral trading system”, since, on the contrary, international trade between nation-states tends to be specific, discriminatory and inequitable.
+To claim that world trade is, or should be, “free” is an idea that has been promoted by the most developed nations.
+These countries support a largely unregulated international trade system under which tariffs and subsidies are acceptable only if they are in the interest of these very countries.
 This is the reality of international trade.

 See, for instance, Mexico under NAFTA, by Timothy A. Wise, Director of the Research and Policy Program at the Global Development and Environment Institute, Tufts University.